 The last few weeks there, we collaborated with a group of scientists from North-West University on parasitology and ecotoxicology of sharks.
 Helping with the project helped me get real up close and personal with the anatomy of sharks and even a skate.

 For the parasitology side of things, we looked at every internal and external part of the shark for any possible kind of parasite.
 Luckily, there are a lot.
 In sharks alone there are thousands of identified parasites and just as many yet to be found.
 There is generally at least one species of parasite per shark species with a few having multiple specialized parasites.
 During our time collaborating, the chief researcher suspects he found 2 new species to add to his list.
 Not to brag, but I did find one of them.
-It was a leach-like thing stuck to the liver (barely noticeable white bump on lower right liver, 1st picture).
-The most common places to find parasites are the stomach, spiral intestine, and body cavity.
+It was a leach-like thing stuck to the liver, a barely noticeable white bump on lower right liver (1st picture, brown organ on the right).
+The most common places to find parasites are the stomach (1st picture, left-most white organ with red lines), spiral intestine, and body cavity (freely swimming).
 One shark we found had at least 24 digenians (2nd picture below) in its body cavity and another had around 35 worm-like parasites in its stomach.
 I know this is not a popular opinion, but I found some of them to actually be kind of cute in an odd way.
+There are also external parasites (4th picture) and parasites of all kinds are not just found on sharks (5th picture).

 Although I loved all the parasites, the ecotoxicology was my favorite part.
 I took samples of most of the organs in the shark and preserved them in different ways for future analyses.
 We sampled the liver, kidney, muscle, skin, brain, and sometimes heart.
 I got pretty good at it, if I do say so myself.
 The third picture below shows the beautiful chevron pattern of the muscles after the skin was cut away.
 In sharks, the toxins that they pick up aren't always absorbed evenly throughout their body.
 Sometimes the toxins accumulate on the left side of the body, sometimes the right, or sometimes it's fairly even throughout.
 In order to balance this, we sampled from the left side of the shark so that the random variation was dependent only on the individual shark.
 We sampled the chunk of muscle from the left side of the shark's back between the pectoral and anal or pelvic fins.
 The length we had to remove was dependent on the shark as little ones had smaller muscle mass so more would need to be removed to have enough for the analyses.